mdg583/AOC/2025/Day6/Readme.md

 ## Part 1

-Being lazy I choose between product and sum of rows using `ifelse` which probably means both are computed for all rows.
+Being lazy I choose between product and sum of rows using `ifelse` which means both are computed for all rows.

 ``` R
 library(dplyr)